m0ngr31/kanzi/README.md

 - [AWS Lambda](#aws-lambda)
 - [Docker](#docker)

 If you plan on running your own Apache/Nginx server, I'm sure you can figure that out yourself.
 Skip ahead to the [Skill setup section](#skill-setup).
+Keep in mind that you will have to generate a self-signed SSL cert (or Let's Encrypt) so that Amazon will allow you to use it.

 ## Heroku
+### Pricing
 [Heroku](https://heroku.com/) is a great way to get a server running for free, but there is a small limitation with the free tier on Heroku where the 'dyno' will go to sleep after 30 minutes of in-activity.
 This might cause some commands to timeout, but so far it seems to be the best option for getting up and running as quickly as possibly.
 To get around this, you can either pay for a "Hobby" server which is only $7/month.
 If you really don't want to pay, there is a work-a-round where you get enough free hours a month to leave this server running 24/7 if you add your Credit Card to your account.
 Then you can use something like [Kaffeine](http://kaffeine.herokuapp.com/) to keep it from spinning down.

+### Setup
 After you've setup an Heroku account, go ahead and [install the command line tool](https://toolbelt.heroku.com/).
 Once installed, open up a command line and run `heroku login`.

 To create a new app, just run this from the command line: `heroku apps:create`.
 If that runs successfully, you'll see something like this: